dustedmtl/lastu/BUILDING.md

 ### Generate helper tables
  - `python3 generate_helper_tables.py -d data/<dbfile> -a`
- - Arguments
+ - Options
    - `-a`
-     - All of the below
+     - All of the below (except -c)
    - `-p`
      - Generate frequency information for pos/posx
    - `-F`